samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 ## Security Guarantees

-The security properties of Balloon depend on the chosen collision-resistant hash function.
+The security properties of BKDF depend on the chosen collision-resistant hash function.
 For example, a 256-bit hash typically provides 128-bit collision resistance and 256-bit (second) preimage resistance.

 Balloon has been proven sequentially memory-hard in the random-oracle model and uses a password-independent memory access pattern to prevent side-channel attacks leaking information about the password {{BCS16}}.
 However, no function that uses a password-independent memory access pattern can be optimally memory-hard in the parallel setting {{AB16}}.
 In other words, Balloon is inherently weaker against parallel attacks.

-To improve Balloon's resistance to parallel attacks, the output can be fed into a password hashing function with a password-dependent memory access pattern, such as scrypt {{?RFC7914}} or Argon2d {{?RFC9106}}.
-The cost of this approach is like increasing the `timeCost` of Balloon {{BCS16}}.
+To improve resistance against parallel attacks, the output can be fed into a password hashing function with a password-dependent memory access pattern, such as scrypt {{?RFC7914}} or Argon2d {{?RFC9106}}.
+The cost of this approach is like increasing the `timeCost` of BKDF {{BCS16}}.
 However, even this does not defend against an attacker who can both a) obtain memory access pattern information and b) perform a massively parallel attack; it only protects against the two attacks separately.

-Unlike password hashing algorithms such as bcrypt {{PM99}}, which perform many small pseudorandom reads, Balloon is not cache-hard.
+Unlike password hashing algorithms such as bcrypt {{PM99}}, which perform many small pseudorandom reads, BKDF is not cache-hard.
 Whilst there are no known publications on cache-hardness at the time of writing, it is reported to provide better GPU/ASIC resistance than memory-hardness for shorter delays (e.g. < 1000 ms).
 In such cases, memory bandwidth and CPU cache sizes are bigger bottlenecks than total memory.
 This makes cache-hard algorithms ideal for authentication scenarios but potentially less suited for key derivation.

 Third-party analysis of Balloon can be found in {{RD16}}, {{AB17}}, {{ABP17}}, and {{RD17}}.
-However, note that there are multiple versions of Balloon, and none of these papers have analysed the version specified in this document.
+However, note that there are multiple versions of Balloon, and none of these papers have analysed BKDF.

 # IANA Considerations